syncfusion-content/javascript-docs/js/TreeGrid/Columns.md

 ### Column Filtering

 Column Filtering in TreeGrid is used to filter the records by single or multiple column conditions.
-In TreeGrid control, column filtering can be enabled with **allowFiltering** property, by setting this property to ‘true’, a filter bar is rendered in all available columns, providing filtering support to every columns.
-You can also limit filtering to specific column by setting ‘false’ to **allowFiltering** property in each column object.
+In TreeGrid control, column filtering can be enabled with `allowFiltering` property, by setting this property to `true`, a filter bar is rendered in all available columns, providing filtering support to every columns.
+You can also limit filtering to specific column by setting `false` to `allowFiltering` property in each column object.

 Filtering modes can be toggled between `immediate` and `onEnter` modes using `filterBarMode` property.

-* `immediate`- In this mode, filtering starts with key press event.
+* `immediate` - In this mode, filtering starts with key press event.
-* `onEnter`- In this mode, filtering starts when enter key is pressed.
+* `onEnter` - In this mode, filtering starts when enter key is pressed.

 Filtering type can be defined by `filterEditType` property in each column object.